kehantan/labbook/docs/assays/antiviral.rst

 #.
 MOI you wanted to use

     To make things easy, we usually just use MOI=1.
 We can also refer to published articles for the MOI they use.
-The common MOI value used are 1, 0.25, 0.1.
+Some common MOI value used are 1, 0.25, 0.1.

 #.
 Concentration of compound we wanted to test

     This requires some trial and error.
 For pure synthesised organic compounds I usually start with smaller value like 10, 20, 30, 40, 50 ug/mL.
 The concentration could be adjusted to higer value depends on the type of compounds to be tested, ie: peptides, plant extracts, etc.

-**Wells planning**
+**Planning**

 We can have some planning on which well we want to use for what (i.e.: negative control, virus control, different concentrations).
 We can plan this before or after we seed the well plates with cells and we can make the arrangement however we like.